DOJ: No evidence Trump Tower was wiretapped

 Trump reacted by saying he felt “somewhat” vindicated by Nunes’ comments.

-Fox News’ Cody Derespina contributed to this report.
+Fox News’ Alex Pappas, Lillian LeCroy and Cody Derespina contributed to this report.